relaxedGP/regp_paper_experiments/README.md

 ```
 bash run_allmethods.sh goldsteinprice 30 EI
 ```
 This launchs 30 repetitions of the Expected improvement algorithm with the "Concentration", "Spatial", "Constant", and "None" heuristics on the Goldstein-Price function.
 Results and logs are written in `results`.
 Other possible algorithms are "straddle" and UCB with, for instance, "UCB10" for q = 0.1.
-For straddle, another arg specifying the threshold must be provided.